-(4) A statement of the likely effects of the revocation of the antidumping and countervailing duty orders and termination of the suspended investigation on the Domestic Industry in general and/or your firm/entity specifically.
+(4) A statement of the likely effects of the revocation of the antidumping and countervailing duty orders on the Domestic Industry in general and/or your firm/entity specifically.
 In your response, please discuss the various factors specified in section 752(a) of the Act (19 U.S.C.
 1675a(a)) including the likely volume of subject imports, likely price effects of subject imports, and likely impact of imports of Subject Merchandise on the Domestic Industry.